 Snakes are rarer than elsewhere in Southeast Asia.
 By the way, they live not only on the ground.
 They usually flee if they sense steps in their habitat.
 The green snakes are deadly poisonous.
 In the dry areas there are pythons, but they are not so big, that they are dangerous for adults.

 Crocodiles are often found as sculptures on megalithic tombs.
 So they do exist!
-They live in freshwater wetlands and especially in non-fast-flowing rivers, and especially at river mouths all around Sumba.
+They live in freshwater wetlands and especially in non-fast flowing rivers all around Sumba.
 They can be up to 6 meters long.
 I mentioned specific information on risk areas in the text.
-Accidents happen apparently only if you disturb the habitat of the crocodiles.
-They do not attack people self-paced.
-The recent reports of accidents were related to people who were fishing, doing seaweed cultivation, harvesting water spinach, and washing at the riverside.
-The rumours that Australian Alligators stay in Sumba is not proven.
+Accidents happen apparently mainly if you disturb the habitat of the crocodiles.
+But large specimens do also attack people spontaneously.
+The most recent reports of accidents were related to people who were fishing, doing seaweed cultivation, harvesting water spinach, and washing at the riverside.
+The rumours that Australian sea crocodiles (alligators) stay in Sumba is not proven.
 However, I have photos showing crocodiles that are in no way inferior in size to Australian sea crocodiles!
 Anyway, you should not bathe near estuaries and mangrove areas.
 You should cross rivers only at a clear point.
 Anyone who has concerns, please research on the Internet under the search word "Buaya Sumba".
 Ask locals if the area is safe before venturing into the water!

 I've heard nothing about crime against tourists.
 Tourists are rare and sometimes behave differently to what people of Sumba are used to.
 This is often a cause of misunderstanding.
 As a guest it is important to develop a sense of what you may do and may not do - especially concerning the Marapu faith.